kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 in the strife page expanded cards close when they move out of sight and this move the app scroll and is annoying.

-the resource addition buttons should update each time the heroes base go up

 perks in the hero creator strife do not show all their pick and choices as they do in the story.

 level 10 features have more work to be fully functional.

 hero card does not update if i dont restrart the app

-rn update the resource generation, the oprions and grants and the subclass abilities

 the choose a characteristic level bonus is removed upon chosing a new value for the widgets and their picker below. this should be fixed.